raphaelsty/cherche/docs/api/rank/ZeroShot.md

 # ZeroShot

 ZeroShot classifier for ranking.
+Zero shot does not pre-compute embeddings, it needs the fields to rank the input documents.

 ## Parameters

+- **on** (*Union[str, list]*)

+    Fields to use to match the query to the documents.

 - **encoder**

     Zero shot classifier to use for ranking

-- **on** (*Union[str, list]*)

-    Fields to use to match the query to the documents.

 - **k** (*int*) – defaults to `None`